 These become more likely the more intense your exercise level is.

-Also, exercising in adverse environments, such as high altitudes and extreme temperature highs or lows, can put significant stress on the body’s central nervous system and heart, according to a 2015 research review.
+Also, exercising in adverse environments, such as high altitudes and extreme temperature highs or lows, can put significant stress on the body’s central nervous system and heart, according to a

 Exercise in these types of environments with a cold can be demanding on your body.
 But researchers haven’t determined if exercising in these environments actually increases your risk for a cold.